kleonang/NavUS/README.md

 - NextBus API
 - Telegram API
 - Google Maps API

+### Python Libraries
+- `asyncio` and `aiohttp`
+  - Enables querying the NextBus API for bus arrival timings asynchronously (up to 7x speedup compared to synchronous requests)
+- `copy`
+  - Enables creation of deep copies of entire (custom) Graph structures with attached references to their Nodes
+- `datetime`
+  - Enables checking of current time as well as performing comparisons of time values
+- `firebase_admin`
+  - Enables fetching of data from our Firebase server
+- `flask`
+  - Enables `CalculatePath.py` to be run as a Python web application
+- `heapq`
+  - Enables creation of priority queue central to Dijkstra's Algorithm, as well as miscellaneous ranking operations
+- `holidays`
+  - Enables fetching of Singapore public holidays to get the corresponding operating timings for bus services
+- `json`
+  - Enables parsing of replies from API queries and return of recommended routes to our web server
+- `math`
+  - Enables performing standard mathematical operations
+- `os` and `time`
+  - Enables setting the server time to Singapore Time (UTC +8) for standardisation

 ## Limitations
 Currently, our application only allows routes covered by the NUS Internal Bus Shuttle (ISB).
 It does not include routes covered by public buses.
 Also, the Android application only runs on Android devices, as such iOS users can only use the Telegram Bot.